Entropy as a Measure of Uncertainty

 There is a relationship between probability and the number of possible outcomes.
 If there are $n$ equally-probable outcomes, then the probability of each outcome is $p = \frac{1}{n}$.
 Conversely, $n = \frac{1}{p}$.

-$$ \text{uncertainty} = \frac{1}{p} $$
+$$ \text{uncertainty} = n = \frac{1}{p} $$

-So we now have a definition of uncertainty that makes sense both when:
+So this definition makes sense both when:

-99% chance of rain: uncertainty $\frac{1}{0.99} \approx 1.01$.
+• If there is a 99% chance of rain, then uncertainty is $\frac{1}{0.99} \approx 1.01$.

-1000 equally-probable outcomes: uncertainty is $\frac{1}{(1/1000)} = 1000$.
+• If there are 1000 equally-probable outcomes, uncertainty is $\frac{1}{(1/1000)} = 1000$.

 Almost There